The 38th Annual Conference will be held in Santa Cruz, California from March 31 - April 3, 2020.

 Each concurrent session includes six speakers.
 Speaker presentations are 25 minutes including questions.
 SRF encourages presentations on completed projects that have a monitoring and assessment component.
 The Agenda Coordinator will work with each Session Coordinator towards confirming presenters by November 18, 2019 and finalizing speaker abstracts.

-Submitting Session and Presentation Abstracts or Posters
+Submitting Session and Presentation Abstracts

 Submitting an abstract for the 2020 Salmonid Restoration Conference is a two-step process.

 - Step 1: Complete the online abstract submission form, which can be found at the following address: https://forms.gle/KgTrAPEhXizMcMps7